linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 In theory, put-call parity applies only to European options.
 The relationship need not be exact with American options because there are circumstances under which an option holder has an incentive to exercise a futures option before expiration.
 As a practical matter, however, the approximation can be quite close.
 (See Kawaller [1988].)
 Put-call parity can be used to help characterize payoffs to combined positions in options and the underlying item.
 For example, a common options hedging strategy involves buying a put option to protect against the risk of a drop in the price of the underlying item.
 Rearranging terms in the put-call parity formula shows that the payoff at expiration for such a position will be  $C = P + (F - K)$ ; that is, a long position in both a futures put option and the underlying futures contract creates a "synthetic" long call option.
 Thus, buying a call option can substitute for buying the underlying instrument and hedging the resulting risk of loss by buying a put option.
 Conversely, a short position in a futures put combined with a short position in the underlying futures contract creates a synthetic short position in the corresponding futures call option.
 The put-call parity formula can be used to determine the value of the resulting synthetic call.

-# FIGURE 6

-# Put-Call Parity
+## Figure 6: Put-Call Parity

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/0dd82cc9-82bb-421a-abee-63a93e8273b0/e1b74a3b55f8a5afe535a5304ccef57e42eb793edcb7d8427c1eb8dbb73a5f5b.jpg)

 As another example, consider the payoff associated with a short position in a futures contract together with a long position in a call option on that contract.
 According to the put-call parity formula, the payoff at expiration for such a position would be  $P = C - (F - K)$ , which says that such a hedging strategy creates a synthetic long put option on the futures contract.
 The ensuing discussion of option hedging strategies makes use of these results.

-# HEDGING WITH INTEREST RATE FUTURES OPTIONS
+## Hedging with Interest Rate Futures Options

 An option hedge combines a position in an option with a position in the underlying item in such a way that either the option protects the underlying item against loss or the position in the underlying item helps to offset losses resulting from the option.
 This section presents examples of two basic hedging strategies for options on money market futures.